FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual General Meeting of Limerick City and County Council - 21st June 2024.md

 Mayor Moran invited nominations for the Office of Príomh Chomhairleoir of Limerick City and

-County Council for the coming year.---
+County Council for the coming year.
+---
 3

 Proposed by Councillor Sheahan (J);